CaioCeretta/Rocketseat/general-projects/widget-upload/comments.md

 Inside the upload widget header component, we are also going to have to add a Trigger button, with a button inside of it for handling the collapsing, however, since a button cannot be nested inside other button, use asChild

+## Lesson 6 - Dropzone & Title Components

+Create a component for the title, and reuse it on the other components with the same text

+Install the react-dropzone library

+### Finishing Setup

+Inside the `useDropzone` hook options add a new property onDrop(acceptedFiles, fileRejections, event) that display which file was accepted, rejected (based on some rule, such as types, or if other condition failed).

+## Lesson 7 - List uploads Component

 ## Tailwind CSS v4: Core Changes and New Paradigm

 Tailwind CSS v4 introduces major architectural and configuration shifts, simplifying the setup while enhancing performance